North Korean abductions of Japanese citizens: Children/spouses of returned victims reunited

 The three children of the Chimura family and the two children of the Hasuike family, who were born in North Korea, were allowed to rejoin their parents in Japan following the second visit of Japanese Prime Minister Koizumi to Pyongyang on May 22, 2004.
 They returned to Japan on July 18, 2004.
-According to their parents and other relatives, all five children expressed a desire to remain in Japan and live as Japanese.
+According to their parents and other relatives, all five children expressed a desire to remain in Japan and live as Japanese citizens.

 Hitomi Soga was able to reunite with her husband and children, but through a more circuitous route.
 Her husband, Charles Robert Jenkins, was a defector from the United States Army who fled to North Korea where he eventually met and married Soga.
 Fearing a court-martial, Jenkins and their two daughters initially met Soga in Jakarta, Indonesia, on July 9, 2004, eventually returning together to Japan on July 18.
 Two months later, on September 11, 2004, Jenkins reported to the army base at Camp Zama, Japan, served a light sentence after being found guilty of desertion and aiding the enemy, and was dishonorably discharged from the army.
 Charles then lived on Sado Island in Japan with his family until his death in 2017.

 Further evidence and investigations

 In November 2004, North Korea returned the cremated remains of two people, stating that they were those of Megumi Yokota and Kaoru Matsuki, who the North claimed died after being abducted.
 Subsequent Japanese DNA testing determined that those remains belonged to neither of the two.
 However, the independent scientific journal Nature published an article highly critical of this testing, which was performed at Teikyo University by Tomio Yoshii, a relatively junior faculty member (lecturer) in a forensics department, without a professor being present.
 Yoshii later acknowledged that he had no previous experience in the analysis of cremated specimens.
 This mistake—intentional or not—further strained relations between Japan and North Korea.

 In an interview with Japanese police, Yasushi Chimura and Kaoru Hasuike, two of the abductees allowed to return to Japan in 2002, identified two of their abductors as Sin Gwang-su (known also as Sin Kwang-su) and a man known as "Pak".
 The National Police Agency has requested the arrests of Sin Gwang-su and Choi Sung-chol for the abductions of Japanese nationals.
-Sin reportedly told police in South Korea that he had been personally ordered by Kim Jong-il to carry out abductions.
+Sin reportedly told police in South Korea that he had been personally ordered by Kim Jong Il to carry out abductions.

 In March 2006, Osaka police raided six facilities, including the North Korean Chamber of Commerce, in an investigation into the circumstances surrounding the June 1980 disappearance of one of the alleged abductees, Tadaaki Hara.
 All six facilities were linked to Chongryon, a pro-North Korean residents' organization in Japan.
 A police spokesman said that the head of Chongryon at the time was suspected of cooperating in his abduction.